-The Governors have considered the Hospital's financial situation and note, notwithstanding the industrial relations process, that it is expected to continue to operate at a surplus for the foreseeable future, had a strong cash position at 31 December 2013 and currently has further bank financing facilities available to it, should these be required.
-Having regard to all of this, the Governors have concluded that the going concern basis is appropriate for the financial statements
+The Governors have considered the Hospital's financial situation and have concluded that it is expected to continue to operate at a surplus for the foreseeable future, had a strong cash position at 31 December 2014 and currently has further bank financing facilities available to it, should these be required.
+Having regard to all of this, the Governors have concluded that the going concern basis is appropriate for the financial statements.